Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/thoughts/devlogs/adventofcode/2024/day3.md

     - aoc2024
 ---

+*(Editor's note: I meant to post this a few days ago but it didn't actually go up.
+Whoops!)*

 I've been a bit backlogged on getting to these puzzles due to the new [OldSchool RuneScape Leagues event](/thoughts/unorganized/osrs-leagues-5_1) so I'm going to try and catch up a bit today if I can.

 The key to a lot of these puzzles is that they often present themselves as being more complicated and thorny than they really are (except when they're worse actually).
 Today's was the former.